Estimated reading time: 5 minutes

 There is no set way to become a project manager; your journey will be as individual as you are.
 What’s more, when it comes to applying for jobs you will quickly find out that every PM position is a bit different.

-The way you manage projects in healthcare won’t be the same as in, say, software development, and the organisational and team culture of individual companies will vary significantly.
+The way you manage projects in healthcare won’t be the same as in, say, software development, and the organizational and team culture of individual companies will vary significantly.

 Choose your path carefully and develop your professional expertise one building block at a time.